2026 is the centenary of The Church of England in Lancashire (Blackburn Diocese) CLICK HERE FOR CENTENARY UPDATES AND RESOURCES

 Site search

-This page begins to gather together a whole host of local and national Advent and Christmas resources and initiatives in one place for easy viewing and engagement by parishes.
+This page gathers together a whole host of local and national Advent and Christmas resources and initiatives in one place for easy viewing and engagement by parishes.

 You can also follow us on social media (links at the top right of the homepage of this website) for updates from our parishes.